With so much new tech for data security, core strategies, like data redundancy, still resonate when backing up your stuff.

 Nobody ever thinks a data loss is going to happen to them.
 But it can, and likely will, happen to you, if you practice long enough — and, sometimes, even if you don’t.

-Inside of the first two years of my first career as a practicing lawyer, my firm experienced a significant data loss involving a burrito, an ex-Navy man and some questionable plumbing that extended all the way to a medical office with which we shared a building.
+Inside of the first two years of my first career as a practicing lawyer, my firm experienced a significant data loss involving a burrito, an ex-Navy man, and some questionable plumbing that extended all the way to a medical office with which we shared a building.
 (I’ll let your mind take you the rest of the way there.)

 But that was a decade ago — several lifetimes in terms of technology — and the data management landscape for law firms is now qualitatively different.
 Back then, we ran all paper files and had a typewriter in the office.
 The best we could do was to buy some really badass file cabinets and, when we had overflow, hope to hell that the managing partner’s basement didn’t flood.

 In 2014, the deluge consists of new technology applications for data security, with a hot release seemingly coming out every day.
-But when it comes to data backup, there are still some core strategies that resonate.
+But when it comes to data redundancy and backup, there are still some core strategies that resonate.

 From the Department of Data Redundancy Department